sirupsen/progressrus/README.md

   #<Progressrus::Progress:0x007f0fdc8ab4a0 @scope=["walrus", "1234"], @total=100, @id="oemg", @interval=2, @params={:count=>0, :started_at=>"2013-12-12 18:09:44 +0000", :completed_at=>nil, :name=>"oemg-test"}, @count=0, @started_at=2013-12-12 18:09:44 +0000, @persisted_at=2013-12-12 18:09:41 +0000, @store=#<Progressrus::Store::Redis:0x007f0fdc894c28 @redis=#<Redis client v3.0.6 for redis://127.0.0.1:6379/0>, @options={:expire=>1800, :prefix=>"progressrus"}>, @completed_at=nil>
 ]
 ```

+The `Progressrus` objects contain useful methods such as `#percentage` to return how
+many percent done the job is and `#eta` to return a `Time` object estimation of
+when the job will be complete.
+The scope is completely independent from the job
+itself, which means you can have jobs from multiple sources in the same scope.

 ## Querying Progress by scope and id